Justiceleeg/lunette/docs/implementation-plan.md

 ```

 **Acceptance Criteria:**
-- [ ] Can enter API key in settings
+- [ ] Unauthenticated users see prompt to sign in for AI chat
+- [ ] Authenticated users can send messages
 - [ ] Sending message gets streamed response
 - [ ] Response appears word-by-word
 - [ ] Code blocks in responses have "Apply" button
 - [ ] Applying code updates editor and can be played
-- [ ] Error handling for invalid API key

 ---